Curt Zoller, Bibliographer

 Laguna Hills, Calif., October 6th— Curt Zoller, a Churchill scholar for a third of a century, passed away a week short of his 94th birthday.
 “Over the last two years his health had been rapidly declining,” writes his daughter Marsha, “but he tried so hard to ‘Never give in.'”

-A serious book collector, Curt was a longtime columnist for Finest Hour, the Churchill quarterly I edited from 1982 to 2014, where he wrote “Churchilltrivia,” the Quiz column.
-In 2004 he published an invaluable reference, The Annotated Bibliography of Works About Sir Winston S. Churchill, signed copies of which are still available from Mark Weber, the Churchill Book Specialist.
-In it, Curt logged thousands of books, articles, dissertations and together we wrote annotations for the primary works.
+A serious book collector, Curt was a longtime columnist for Finest Hour, the Churchill quarterly I edited from 1982 to 2014.
+There he wrote “Churchilltrivia,” the Quiz column.
+In 2004 he published an invaluable reference, The Annotated Bibliography of Works About Sir Winston S. Churchill.
+In it, Curt logged thousands of books, articles and dissertations.
+I contributed annotations describing the primary works.
+In his review, Christopher Sterling wrote:

 A man never dies as long as he is remembered.
 Curt’s friends will remember the delight of his company and friendship; his books assure him a permanent memorial among Churchill scholars.